PS-A/robocorp/README.md

 - Uploading to control room, running and scheduling the process.

 ## Level 2
 Working through Level 2 certification, which is more hands-on and on your own.
+You are given definitions for the robot after which you will build the robot up to the required specs.

 ## Disclaimers